Epping, Essex: Community

 Most of the population live in the built up area centred on and around the High Street (B1393) and Station Road.
 About a thousand people live in the village of Coopersale which, while physically separated from Epping by forest land, is still part of the civil parish.
 A few dozen households make up the hamlets of Coopersale Street and Fiddlers Hamlet.
-Much of the eastern part of the present parish was until 1895 in the parish of Theydon Garnon.
+Much of the eastern part of the present parish was until 1896 in the parish of Theydon Garnon.

-Epping market attracts shoppers from surrounding villages and towns every Monday.
-A prominent building in Epping is the District Council's office with its clock tower, designed to bring balance to the High Street with the old Gothic Revival water tower at the southern end, built in 1872, and St John's Church tower in the centre.
 The centre of Epping on and around the High Street is a designated conservation area.

+The 2025 British anti-immigration protests started in Epping following the arrest of an Ethiopian asylum seeker in regards to three sexual assaults; he had arrived in the UK eight days prior and was being housed in the local Bell Hotel.
+A temporary injunction granted to Epping Forest district council was overturned by the court of appeal, allowing more than 130 asylum seekers to remain in the Bell Hotel.

 Transport

-Epping is served by several rail, bus and road routes, as well as walking trails.

-Rail and tube
+Rail

 Epping tube station is a London Underground terminus, on the Central line.

-The station is in London fare zone 6, and accepts Oyster and contactless payment methods.
+The station is in London fare zone 6.
 There is a car park at the station.
 There is no Night Tube, as Central line services overnight on Fridays and Saturdays terminate at Loughton.

-The Central line links Epping directly with East London, Stratford, The City, Oxford Street, and destinations in West London.
+The Central line links Epping directly with east London, Stratford, The City, Oxford Street, and destinations in west London.

 Until 1994, the Central line extended north from Epping to North Weald, Blake Hall (until 1981), and Ongar.
 Much of the line is now served by a heritage railway - the Epping Ongar Railway.
 The heritage railway does not serve Epping tube station, but the museum runs a heritage London Bus to the Central line station on some open days.

-The nearest mainline stations to Epping are at Roydon, Harlow and Waltham Cross.
-Services from these stations are operated by Greater Anglia and link the area directly with London Liverpool Street, Stratford, Hertford, Cambridge and Stansted Airport.

-Bus

 Road

-Epping High Street is numbered the B1393.
+Epping High Street is numbered B1393.
 The route runs north-south through the town.

-To the north, the B1393 carries traffic to the Hastingwood Interchange, where it meets the M11 motorway for Cambridge, Stansted Airport and London (Junction 7), as well as the A414 for Harlow and Chelmsford.
-Southbound traffic meets the Wake Arms roundabout for the A104 to Woodford and the North Circular Road, and the A121 for Loughton, Waltham Abbey and the M25 London Orbital.

 The B181 runs east-west through Epping, between Roydon and North Weald.

 The B182 runs along the south-western perimeter of the town, between Epping's Bell Common and Epping Upland.

 These roads are maintained by Essex Highways.

-The M11 bypasses the town to the east, and the M25 bypasses Epping to the south.
-M25 traffic passes underneath Bell Common through a tunnel.